 In this article, we will discuss Is NaHCO3 an acid or base?
 Is it acidic or basic salt? and its other important properties with all possible explanations.

 So, Is NaHCO3 (Baking soda) an acid or base?
-Baking soda (NaHCO3) is an amphoteric compound that means it can act as acid as well as the base.
-The pH value of baking soda is around 8 which means, it is mildly alkaline or base in nature, so when baking soda is dissolved in water, it produces a basic solution.
+Baking soda (NaHCO3) is amphoteric, which means it can act as acid as well as the base.
+The pH value of baking soda is around 8, which shows, it is mildly alkaline or base in nature, so when baking soda is dissolved in water, it produces a basic solution.

 Therefore, the alkaline solution of baking soda is used to neutralize the level of acid.